BertramScharpf/ruby-nvim/README.md

 :%ruby |-
 ```

-Deprecated functions and old functions not starting with `nvim_` will be
+Deprecated functions will be hidden unless you set the environment variable
-hidden.
-The full list of API functions can be obtained by a call to
+`NVIM_RUBY_STRICT=off`.
+Old functions not starting with `nvim_` will be hidden.
-`get_api_info`.
+The full list of API functions can be obtained by a call to `get_api_info`.

 ```
 pp $vim.get_api_info